DAVID GONZALEZ - DIGITAL ENGAGEMENTS

 When a King sends his three sons to find their brides, two return with fair ladies.
 The last returns with...
 A FROG?!
 The Frog Bride is a hip adaptation of a classic Russian tale.
 Two outstanding musicians weave one of Prokofiev's classics with an original jazz-funk score, as David performs every role against a backdrop of stunning live video projection and moving images by painter Wassily Kandinsky.
 Filled with comic sparkle, The Frog Bride with David Gonzalez is a "ribbiting" coming-of-age story.

-Available as solo, duet with piano, or larger ensemble with Video Projections.
+Digital Engagement performed as larger ensemble with Video Projections.

 Best for Grades: K -5th